vigneshuvi/SwiftLoggly/README.md

 - Added the emojis for console log.
 - Added the rich function for log tracking type.(Info, Verbose, Warnings, Debug, Error)
 - Able to get logs count based on each type of log and export as CSV file.
+- Coloured output log in Terminal for mac OS.
-- Support CocoaPods, mac OS, Vapor framework.
+- Support CocoaPods, mac OS and Vapor framework(Swift Package Manager).

 ## Screenshots